bazelbuild/rules_python/README.md

 ```

 After registration, your Python targets will use the toolchain's interpreter during execution, but a system-installed interpreter
-is still required to 'boostrap' Python targets (see https://github.com/bazelbuild/rules_python/issues/691).
+is still used to 'bootstrap' Python targets (see https://github.com/bazelbuild/rules_python/issues/691).
 You may also find some quirks while using this toolchain.
 Please refer to [python-build-standalone documentation's _Quirks_ section](https://python-build-standalone.readthedocs.io/en/latest/quirks.html) for details.

 ### "Hello World"